deepair-io/flai/docs/index.md

 Fortunately, the better your learning algorithm, the less you’ll have to try to interpret these numbers yourself.

 ## Available Environments and Modes
- `SeatSmart` has many different pre-built modes.
+Today, Flai comes with one environment called `SeatSmart`.
+Our vision is to add more and also work with the community to create more environments focused on the travel industry. `SeatSmart` has many different pre-built modes.
 Here is a list of the modes that are available.

 1. `UO_A320` mode - this creates a game for a typical A320 seatmap.
 This is also the default mode.
 2. `UO_A321` mode - this creates a game for a typical A321 seatmap.
 3. `UO_A320NEO` mode - this creates a game for a typical A320-NEO seatmap.

-### User defined configurations:
-All user defined config(s) needs to be placed at `~/.config/flai/seatsmart/config/` directory and all the plugins can be placed at `~/.config/flai/seatsmart/`

-#### Mode
-Mode config is named `modes.json`.
-[Here](https://bitbucket.org/deepair/flai/src/master/flai/envs/seatsmart/config/modes.json) you can checkout the default `modes.json` file that comes with flai.
+### Adding Custom Modes:
+If you are working with flai source code, you will be able to compose your own modes and create brand new modes.
+A mode has to be defined in the `flai\envs\seatsmart\config\modes.json` folder.

 A typical mode contains 6 attributes: